NxPKG/khulnasoft-docs/content/analytics/account-and-zone-analytics/account-analytics.md

 To view metrics for your site:

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com).
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com).

-2. Select the appropriate Cloudflare account.
+2. Select the appropriate Khulnasoft account.

 3. Go to **Analytics & Logs** > **Account Analytics**.